Overactive Bladder in Children Treatment & Management

 Anticholinergics

-The use of anticholinergic therapy in the management of OAB is predicated on the concept that parasympathetic mediated stimulation of muscarinic receptors (M3 primarily) in the bladder leads to detrusor overactivity.
+The use of anticholinergic therapy in the management of OAB is predicated on the concept that parasympathetic-mediated stimulation of muscarinic receptors (M3 primarily) in the bladder leads to detrusor overactivity.
 Anticholinergic/antimuscarinic agents have been demonstrated to increase bladder capacity, to improve bladder compliance, and to decrease uninhibited detrusor contractions.

 Currently, the most commonly used anticholinergic for the treatment of OAB in children is extended-release oxybutynin (Ditropan XL).
-This agent is a once-a-day formulation that is available and approved for use in children who can swallow a pill and who meet the drug’s age requirements.[21]
+This agent is a once-a-day formulation that is approved for use in children who can swallow a pill and who meet the drug’s age requirements.
+[29]

 Historically, oxybutynin use has been limited by side effects, most notably dry mouth and constipation.
 In addition, the need for dosing 2 or 3 times daily may affect compliance.
 The extended-release preparation decreases such side effects.
 The risk of side effects appears to be dose-related.
-Both oral oxybutynin and intravesical oxybutynin may have side effects involving the central nervous system (CNS) and cognitive function.[22, 23] However, such reports have not been documented with extended-release oxybutynin.
+Both oral oxybutynin and intravesical oxybutynin may have side effects involving the central nervous system (CNS) and cognitive function.
+[30, 31] However, such reports have not been documented with extended-release oxybutynin.

 Extended-release oxybutynin is delivered via the osmotic release oral system (OROS).
 The tablet cannot be crushed, cracked, or chewed and must be swallowed whole.
 Oxybutynin is metabolized by the cytochrome P-450 (CYP-450) enzyme systems, particularly the CYP3A in the liver and gut wall.
 The pharmacokinetics of extended-release oxybutynin were evaluated in 19 children aged 5-15 years with neuropathic detrusor overactivity and were found to be consistent with those reported for adults.